magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/settings.md

 ## Understanding the Asynchronous Nature of Setting Changes

-When a setting is changed in CSP, the process is handled asynchronously.
+When a setting is changed in CSP, the process of transmitting and applying the update at the services-level is handled asynchronously.
 Asynchronous operations allow tasks to run in the background without interrupting the application's main flow.

 For example, when a user updates a setting, such as opting into a newsletter, the application sends a request to the server.
 This request does not block or delay the user's interaction with the application.
 Instead, it allows the user to continue using the app while the server processes the update.